 - Volatile organic compounds, or VOCs, include a wide range of chemicals used today in Building material, wall paints, wood preservatives, air fresheners, pesticides, Personal care products, glues, adhesives etc. VOCs are emitted as gases which adversely affects human health.
 Eye irritation, headaches, dizziness, visual disorders, memory impairment ,respiratory tract infections are few of the symptoms that some people have experienced soon after being exposure to VOC’s, and in some extreme cases even cancer.
 Avoid air fresheners and aerosols .Choose low voc paints and building materials.

 - We often don't realize the main source of indoor air pollution is our household cleaning products, though they are effective at ridding the home of dirt and harmful pathogens.
 They pose serious health hazards to our pets, children, and family and environment.
 Toxic fumes from chemicals in home cleaners cause irritable eyes, sore throat, and even headaches, aggravate allergies, asthma and chronic respiratory issues.
 Conventional cleaners that we use to clean around our home and office spaces are full of harmful chemicals.
 They release VOC (Volatile organic compounds) in the air which is the root cause of various diseases with long term side effects.

-Using nontoxic cleaning products will go a long way in safe guarding you and
+Using nontoxic cleaning products will go a long way in safe guarding you and your family’s health.

 Right Time to Switch For A Healthy Airflow!
 Kolan Organic Cleaners